Kalkaska, Michigan

 Kalkaska (/kælˈkæskə/ kal-KASS-kə) is a village in the U.S. state of Michigan.
-Its population was 2,132 at the 2020 census, an increase from 2,020 at the 2010 census.
+It is the county seat and only incorporated municipality in Kalkaska County.
+The village had a population of 2,132 at the 2020 census.

-Kalkaska is part of the Traverse City metropolitan area and a bedroom community of nearby Traverse City.
+Kalkaska is located within Kalkaska Township and is part of the Traverse City metropolitan area.
 The village has hosted the National Trout Festival since 1935.